-The other entries in Tables 7 and 8 are estimates for the gender-gap coefficients of interest $\beta_3$ , $\gamma_3$ , $\delta_3$ , and and $\theta_3$ .
+The other entries in Tables 7 and 8 are estimates for the gender-gap coefficients of interest β_3 , γ_3 , δ_3 , and θ_3 .
 Each entry in the table corresponds to an estimate from a separate regression, and p-values are displayed in parentheses.
-The row labeled as "Basic Gender Gap" displays the coefficient estimate for $\beta_3$ for each outcome and for each country.
-In terms of employment, a sizeable and statistically significant gender gap in the impact of the pandemic on employment is observed only in the United States and Spain.
+The row labeled as "Basic Gender Gap" displays the coefficient estimate for β_3 for each outcome and for each country.
+In terms of employment, a sizeable and statistically significant gender gap in the impact of the pandemic on employment is observed only in the United States and to a smaller extent in Spain.
 Note that according to Table 6, these two countries have the highest employment share of the hospitality sector.
 In terms of hours (Table 8), we observe a substantially larger impact on women's compared to men's labor supply in the United States, Canada, and Germany, but no statistically significant difference in the Netherlands, Spain, and the United Kingdom.
 One reason for these cross-country differences is likely the different labor market structure in these countries.
 The fall in relative hours was large and significant in those countries where the pre-covid cyclicality of relative hours was high and where female hours worked are relatively high (see Table 6).